-- There is a clear process or methodology for pathway development that is transparent to all pathway users and stakeholders, including methodology used for development; strengths and types of evidence used to generate consensus; specific evidence used to support the pathway recommendation; and the way in which efficacy, toxicity, and cost are assessed and balanced in determining the pathway recommendation. - Pathways are based on the best available scientific evidence as documented or disseminated in clinical practice guidelines, peer-reviewed journals, scientific meetings, Medicare compendia, FDA labeling indications and/or dissemination vehicles. - Pathways include evidence-based options to account for differences in patient characteristics and/or preferences (i.e., patient comorbidities, prior diagnoses and treatments, risk of treatment-related toxicities, treatment schedule, and/or financial toxicity). - Cost is factored into pathway recommendations of therapeutically similar or equivalent treatments. - Pathways are updated in a timely way as relevant new information, including new FDA indication approvals, becomes available. - The pathway includes, at minimum, preferred chemotherapy and immunotherapy regimens and utilizes necessary staging and precision diagnostic results in order to determine the appropriate indication.
-Regimendictated antiemetic and granulocyte colony-stimulating factor therapies should be included in the pathway or built into standard order sets. - Information is provided on the specific cancer type, stage, and molecular profile that the pathway is intended to cover. - There is clear information provided to pathway users and other stakeholders on what constitutes treatment on pathway, treatment off pathway, and warranted variation from pathway recommendations. - The pathway program informs providers in real time of pathway compliance. - There is a mechanism for choosing an off-pathway recommendation and documenting the rationale for this choice. - Regular reports are provided to participating providers that demonstrate the level of current pathway performance, goals for pathway adherence, performance over time, and comparisons to the performance of other providers. - Adherence rates incorporate precision medicine based on current FDAapproved indications. - Performance reports provided include reasons for non-concordance.
+- Practicing oncology providers with relevant disease and/or specialty expertise play a central role in pathway development. - There is a clear process or methodology for pathway development that is transparent to all pathway users and stakeholders, including methodology used for development; strengths and types of evidence used to generate consensus; specific evidence used to support the pathway recommendation; and the way in which efficacy, toxicity, and cost are assessed and balanced in determining the pathway recommendation. - Pathways are based on the best available scientific evidence as documented or disseminated in clinical practice guidelines, peer-reviewed journals, scientific meetings, Medicare compendia, FDA labeling indications and/or dissemination vehicles. - Pathways include evidence-based options to account for differences in patient characteristics and/or preferences (i.e., patient comorbidities, prior diagnoses and treatments, risk of treatment-related toxicities, treatment schedule, and/or financial toxicity). - Cost is factored into pathway recommendations of therapeutically similar or equivalent treatments. - Pathways are updated in a timely way as relevant new information, including new FDA indication approvals, becomes available. - The pathway includes, at minimum, preferred chemotherapy and immunotherapy regimens and utilizes necessary staging and precision diagnostic results in order to determine the appropriate indication.
+Regimen-dictated antiemetic and granulocyte colony-stimulating factor therapies should be included in the pathway or built into standard order sets. - Information is provided on the specific cancer type, stage, and molecular profile that the pathway is intended to cover. - There is clear information provided to pathway users and other stakeholders on what constitutes treatment on pathway, treatment off pathway, and warranted variation from pathway recommendations. - The pathway program informs providers of pathway compliance, preferable in real time. - There is a mechanism for choosing an off-pathway recommendation and documenting the rationale for this choice. - Regular reports are provided to participating providers that demonstrate the level of current pathway performance, goals for pathway adherence, performance over time, and comparisons to the performance of other providers.